 Trigger Volumes with Decorative Objects - Known Bug - Decorative objects were designed not to have collision boundaries and therefore can't activate Trigger Volumes.
 However, there's a known bug where Decorative objects appear to briefly gain a collision boundary when they're grabbed by a player, and thus activate Trigger Volumes.
 Users have used this trick to create world interactions that are smooth and don't have difficulties associated with Physical and Environmental objects.
 We will eventually be fixing this bug as part of the Circuits V2 development, and when we do, existing uses of this exploit will break.
 The good news is, similar functionality is planned for Circuits V2; users won't need Trigger Volumes anymore to identify objects, and we expect to have an Event that can execute when a Decorative object is picked up.
 For the time being, there is a supported workaround for this functionality in Circuits V1, which does cost more Ink: use a Clamp Gizmo to attach a 'dummy' Trigger Volume to the Decorative object you're working with, and then use object Tags to control what happens next.
 Trigger Volumes behave much like Decorative geometry, with the difference that they have collision boundaries that can activate other Trigger Volumes.

 Transparency by Rich Text on Buttons - Unsupported - The Button and Sign props were not intended to support Rich Text input, but builders discovered long ago that this can be exploited to create 2D surfaces with lots of colors, and even transparency.
-We're planning to add an official, designed-for, supported alternative way to create transparency, and we're going to do that before we eliminate this exploit--but we do plan to eliminate this exploit.
+We have since added an official glass prop and have removed the method to create more rich text transparency.

 One more note about Rich Text: it also supports selection of colors outside of the Maker Pen's color palette.
 When we eliminate use of Rich Text, we don't plan on providing an alternative way to create those colors.